 “Just to get you up to speed,” Axel said, “there was this ape-man who used to work here, but he’s been captured.
 Using information gleaned from a gnome, we’ve learned that he’s been taken by our arch-enemies at the DIY Barn.
 Carol, who works at the coffee shop across the way (get your coffee there, by the way, not the swill Belinda makes) is over there now.
 She’s figured out where Zorbar is being held, and will be helping us knock the wall off the DIY Barn’s secret dungeon.
 Zorbar can do the rest.”

 “And Norman?”
 Laura said, picking a random name to show she was listening.

-"Norman, is in love with our manager, Ms Shan," Wellsey said.
-"But he's keeping an eye on her for us even though it breaks his heart to see Ms Shan in the company of the true love of her life.
-But by doing so, he can help us keep her out of this, so that if we're discovered, our actions won't splash back on her."
+“Norman, is in love with our manager, Ms Shan,” Wellsey said.
+“But he’s keeping an eye on her for us even though it breaks his heart to see Ms Shan in the company of the true love of her life.
+But by doing so, he can help us keep her out of this.
+That way, if we’re discovered, our actions won’t splash back on her.”